Znno/Gitlet/README.md

 # Gitlet
 ## Overview
-• A distributed version control system similar to Git, command line programming using Java used hashing and some graph traversal techniques to retain persistence and traverse the commits tree.
+• A distributed version control system similar to Git, command line program made in Java, used SHA1 hashing, data structures and DAG (Directed Acyclic Graph) traversal techniques such as
+ BFS(Breadth First Search) to get the LCA (latest common ancestor) and some graph traversal techniques.
+Retained persistence of files by saving different versions of them in a hidden directory. and traverse the commits tree.
 ##Methods
 ### init